aprasad13/Forecast_Website_Views/README.md

 - Large Variability in Amplitude (Same as High Standard Deviation, so difficult to predict)
 - High Average Views (Articles which are viewed in large amount) - (rowname = 139120)

+For the purpose of forecasting I have used ARIMA and Facebook Prophet.
+Their performance are as follows:

+SARIMA Performance for some extreme cases:
+- 70771 - article views with large linear slope - MAPE = 13.871873287384853%
+- 108340 - article views with large linear slope - MAPE = 11.74985115596561%
+- 95855 - article views with least slope or article which going down - MAPE = 7.458505526315471%
+- 139119 - article with high average views - MAPE = 10.706872597856727%

+Prophet Performance for some extreme cases:
+- 70771 - article views with large linear slope - MAPE = 16%
+- 108340 - article views with large linear slope - MAPE = 8%
+- 95855 - article views with least slope or article which going down - MAPE = 14%
+- 139119 - article with high average views - MAPE = 4%